MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-tasks.md

 ## Define custom ports for Syslog and FTP receivers for log collectors on Linux

 Some organizations have a requirement to define custom ports for Syslog and FTP services.
-When adding a data source, Cloud App Security log collectors uses specific port numbers to listen for traffic logs from one or more data sources sources.
+When adding a data source, Cloud App Security log collectors uses specific port numbers to listen for traffic logs from one or more data sources.

 The following is a list of the listening ports for Syslog: